 A project began in July 2018 to protect this city icon by replacing the roof and windows to address the current water infiltration and prevent further deterioration.
 The project also included painting and general restoration of the clock faces on the exterior of the clock tower.

 Now that the work is completed, the overall condition of the Old Town Clock has been significantly improved and it will prevent further deterioration, reducing future maintenance costs.

 Cavalier Building roof replacement (spring 2018 – summer 2019)

 With its animated roofline rising above the ramparts, the Cavalier Building reinforces the military character of the Halifax Citadel.
 Work began in the summer of 2018 to replace the cedar roof shingles on the main roof, as well as on the west and south flat roofs.

 Though it is not impacting visitor access into the building, there is rotating scaffolding placed around the building as work is being completed.
 Work on the Cavalier Building is expected to be completed in spring 2019.

 The 140-foot mast had the important role of informing the public of commercial marine traffic in the harbour before the advent of electronic telecommunications.

-Perimeter Road, the access road to Halifax Citadel National Historic Site, required resurfacing.
+Perimeter road, the access road to the Halifax Citadel, required resurfacing.
 Parks Canada undertook a project to improve the road surface, as well as pedestrian safety and access at the site’s rear kiosk.
-Work included road paving, walkway, curbing, line painting, guard rails, signage and the entrance gates at Sackville Street and Rainnie Drive.
+Work included road paving, walkway, curbing, line painting, guard rails, signage, and the entrance gates at Sackville Street and Rainnie Drive.

-Parks Canada undertook a project to improve drainage infrastructure on the Garrison Grounds at Halifax Citadel National Historic Site.
+Parks Canada undertook a project to improve drainage infrastructure on the Garrison Grounds at the Halifax Citadel.
 The work took place on the section of the grounds closest to the corner of Sackville Street and Bell Road, part of the area which is available for facility rental through Parks Canada.